-To learn if this applies to you and how you can comply, read more.
+Keep reading to learn if this applies to you and how you can comply.

 Summary